oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

 ## Task 4: Build Order Information Page

+In this task, you'll build an Order Information page to display order details and purchased items.
+You'll create different sections using regions, reports, and cards to present transaction status, order summary, and item details dynamically.

 1. Navigate to Application Home Page by clicking **Application ID**.

     ![close dialog](images/app-id10.png " ")